 Residents can bring their recyclable plastics and metals home to recycle curbside or to the City’s Recycling Drop Off Center (2829 Elysian Fields Ave.).
 The next Recycling Drop Off Event will be held on February 17.

 REVENUE AND PERMIT ENFORCEMENT

 City of New Orleans Bureau of Revenue field agents and collectors will be canvassing neighborhoods in and around parade routes to ensure businesses (including ABOs) and vendors are properly permitted.
 Additionally, residents or businesses charging for parking at commercial properties must be properly permitted.
-501c3 organizations may apply for a lower fee schedule associated with the appropriate permits.
+501c3 organizations may apply for an exemption for a portion of the fees associated with the appropriate permits.